wilku998/calendar-app/readme.md

 ## Setup
 To run this project, install it locally using npm:
-$ npm install
+* npm install
-$ npm run dev-server
+* npm run dev-server
+To build:
+* npm build
+or
+* npm build:prod